 Disney Cruise Line Ships

 As of 2023, Disney Cruise Line will have five ships in its fleet.
 In the early years there was just the Magic class featuring the Magic and Wonder.
 These ships have a capacity of about 2,700.
 The Dream and Fantasy launched more than a decade later.
 Those next two ships are part of the Dream class and are bigger with a capacity of around 4,000 people per ship.
-Being introduced in 2022 is the first of the Triton class.
-The Disney Wish will depart from Port Canaveral in the summer while the two other announced ships in this class have been delayed.
+Introduced in 2022 was the first of the Triton class.
+The Disney Wish will departs from Port Canaveral while the two other ships announced in this class have been delayed.
 The Triton class ships are slightly bigger but nearly the same size as the Dream class.
+We do know the name of the next ship.
+The Disney Treasure will set sail in 2024 with an adventure theme and a dark atrium inspired by Aladdin.

 Disney Magic (1998)